Iyengar yoga teacher in Horsham, West Sussex

 In 2012 I passed the Junior Intermediate Level 3 Iyengar Yoga Teaching Assessment.

 I continue to work and learn with senior teachers in England.
-I now live with my partner and son in Horsham, I teach yoga classes in Horsham, Worthing and sometimes London too. “
+I now live with my partner and son in Horsham, I teach yoga classes in Horsham and sometimes London too. “

 My classes focus on learning rather than simply ‘doing’.
 Ex- dancers and ex- gymnasts seem to be able to ‘just do it’.
 For the rest of us it is about finding the healthy action for us as individuals, so we need to work more mindfully.
 I like to create a light-hearted atmosphere in class, with plenty of humour to encourage students to challenge their habitual way of doing things.

-I currently teach yoga classes in Horsham, yoga classes in Worthing and yoga workshops in Horsham and Worthing.
+I currently teach yoga classes in Horsham, yoga workshops in Horsham and one to one yoga in Horsham.

 Iyengar yoga at home